JamesScottCode/Zehitomo/README.md

 ## Design Decisions
--Photo cards are kept uniform for the sake of quick development.
+-Photo rowsare kept uniform for the sake of quick development.
 This could be changed in the future simlar to https://unsplash.com/

 -Cards, lists, and popups use the same minimal default theme for clarity.